Dshah0623/X-Ray-Tooling-WAT.ai-/README.md

    npm start
    ```

+# To run a chat through cli:
+`python RAG/chat_interface.py`
+Use the following flags to change options:

+`--use_cohere` will use cohere instead of open ai as the llm.

+`--use_chroma` will use the chroma embedding db instead of a vector index

+`--use_open_ai_embeddings` will use open ai embeddings instead of huggingface embeddings

 ## Using the ChromaEmbedding Script

 The `ChromaEmbedding` script allows for various operations related to embedding models and Chroma database management.
 Below are the steps to run the script for different tasks: